Poetry Prize Rules

 • You must cut and paste your submission into the form.
 We will reformat it into double-spaced 12-point Times New Roman.
 Please contact us if your submission requires unusual formatting

 • Your work must be your own.
-It must be original and not already published online or offline
+It must be original, and not already published online or offline

 • All entries will be checked for plagiarism and plagiarists will be automatically disqualified.